 Are You Stuck?

-In John 5:1-8, John tells a story about a disabled man who has been stuck in a place called Bethesda for thirty-eight years.
-At this particular time, there was a one-week celebration during one of the three Jewish festivals.
-According to the New Illustrated Bible Dictionary, Bethesda means “house of grace.”
-The dictionary defines grace as favor or kindness showed without regard to the worth or merit of the one who receives it and in spite of what that person deserves.
-The disabled man was in proximity to grace but yet could benefit from it.
+In John 5:1-8, John tells a story about a disabled man who had been stuck in a place called Bethesda for thirty-eight years.
+There was a one-week celebration during one of the three Jewish festivals at this particular time.
+According to the New Illustrated Bible Dictionary, Bethesda means "house of grace."
+The dictionary defines grace as favor or kindness shown without regard to the worth or merit of the one who receives it despite what that person deserves.
+The disabled man was close to grace but could benefit from it.
 The pool of Bethesda attracted many sick people because it was believed to have miraculous cures.

-By this biblical account, no one has ever helped the man get into the water, but neither did it say that anyone helped those who went ahead of him when the water was stirred.
-The man felt alone, neglected and forgotten.
+No one has ever helped the man get into the water in this biblical account.
+Neither did it say that anyone helped those who went ahead of him when the water was stirred.
+The man felt alone, neglected, and forgotten.
 Indeed, hope deferred makes the heart sick (Proverbs 13:12a).
-It is likely that he had to depend on others for his daily survival.
+He likely had to depend on others for his daily survival.
 The truth is no matter how isolated and stagnated our infirmities may make us feel Jesus has the power to solve our predicament.

 The question is, why was this man stuck in the same place for thirty-eight years with no progress, and yet many who were in the same predicament were no longer there?
 How can we use the story to apply to our daily lives?

 There are three principles that we can derive from this story, and they are: define what you want, stop the excuses and take ownership of your own life.